 Processor and RAM aside, these two phones share many hardware similarities: in-screen fingerprint sensor, Ultra Wideband, a wide range of 5G bands, and Wi-Fi 6E support.
 Their cameras are also quite similar, though we'll discuss those more below.
 Samsung does come ahead with the latest Bluetooth 5.3 standard, which wasn't as common last year.

 As for charging, the Google Pixel 7 Pro will take about 90 minutes to recharge with 30W capacity.
-The Galaxy S23+ wins in this category with 45W charging, though Samsung doesn't always take full advantage of the speed in order to preserve battery life, so the difference between them isn't huge even if Samsung wins here.
+The Galaxy S23+ wins in this category with 45W charging, though Samsung doesn't always take full advantage of the speed in order to preserve battery life; it's faster to hit 50%, but will take only slightly less time to hit 100%.

 Samsung Galaxy S23 Plus vs. Google Pixel 7 Pro: Cameras

 Samsung and Google have comparable wide and ultra-wide camera lenses, but the Pixel 7 Pro has a higher megapixel count and better zoom on its telephoto lens, while Samsung's selfie camera has a slight MP edge.

 The Galaxy S23+ uses the same camera hardware as the Galaxy S22+, except for a new 12MP selfie camera that's the same as the one found in the Galaxy S23 Ultra.
 In our S23 Ultra camera review, we found the selfie quality to be "the best in the business" with "superb dynamic range" and the benefit of AI detection to better contrast the shooter with their background — and this applies to the S23+, too.